Nervous system

 What "trauma-aware" means in this context

 In a manual therapy setting, trauma-aware practice is not the same as trauma therapy.
-It does not involve processing memories or working with narrative.
+It does not involve processing memories, working with narrative or even a cathartic expression of emotional pain.
 What it does involve is attending to the nervous system state of the person in front of me — before I touch them, and throughout the session.

 The relevant question is not whether you have experienced trauma.
 It is whether your nervous system arrives at the session in a state of relative safety, or in a state of defence.
 The work changes depending on the answer.
-Pace changes.
-Quality of contact changes.
-The decision about when to proceed and when to simply wait changes.
+The pace changes, the quality of contact changes — and often the most important decision is whether to proceed at all, or simply to wait.

-This is grounded in over 300 hours of training with Kathy Kain and Steve Terrell — Somatic Resilience and Regulation, Transforming Touch, Touch Skills for Trauma Therapists — and, before that, two decades of paying attention to what changes when the practitioner slows down enough to read the room accurately.
+This is grounded in over 300 hours of training with Kathy Kain and Steve Terrell — Somatic Resilience and Regulation, Transforming Touch, Touch Skills Training for Trauma Therapists — and, before that, years of paying attention to what changes when the practitioner slows down enough to read the room accurately.

 Working with neurodiverse patients